AnnaDK/Milestone-2/assets/references/testing.md

  4. **Problems with Flex-box in IE and Firefox browsers:**

       * **Problem:**

-       Flex-box layout which works perfectly in Google and Opera was tottaly out of the way in IE and after problem was fixed, Game-control section lost responsivness in Firefox
+       Flex-box layout which works perfectly in Google and Opera was totally out of the way in IE and after the problem was fixed, Game-control section lost responsiveness in Firefox

      * **Solution:**

        For fixing page in IE browser all flex parameters in style.css were changed to **flex : 1 0 0 ;** For Firefox : problem  and what must be changed was discovered with **Dev Tool** Advice about code to Implement this solution was found on [stackowerflow](https://stackoverflow.com/)